 Next take your shorter faux leather strip and punch a single hole directly in the center of it.
 Place it around the center bar of your buckle as pictured.

-To secure the strips to your DIY fur clutch, you could either hand sew them both to the bottom center of the bag, or use a seam ripper to pick out 2″ of thread and sew them into place with a machine.
+To secure the strips to the top edges of your DIY fur clutch bag, you could either hand sew them both to the bottom center of the bag, or use a seam ripper to pick out 2″ of thread and sew them into place with a machine.
 I chose to sew them in place via a machine because I wanted this bag to be as sturdy as possible while still being incredibly simple to make.

-On any given day, you will find my blogger binder and laptop nicely stored inside it.
-I love how chic it looks and the roomy interior.
+On any given day, you will find my blogger binder and laptop nicely stored inside this diy fur clutch.
+I love how chic it looks and the roomy interior has enough room for anything you desire to fit inside of the bag .
+Feel free to use this and any of my free patterns to make different colors and designs that suit you!
+This pattern would also make a nice leather clutch.
 Also, check out this Lace Up Sweater Refashion that I’m wearing below.
 It’s surprisingly simple!
 You can also find my other purse DIY posts here.

 As always, if you have any questions, please let me know in the comments below.
 I would love to hear from you!